The Thing (1982 film): Performance analysis and aftermath

 In a 1999 interview, Carpenter said audiences rejected The Thing for its nihilistic, depressing viewpoint at a time when the United States was in the midst of a recession.
-When it opened, it was competing against the critically and commercially successful E.T. the Extra-Terrestrial ($619 million), a family-friendly film released two weeks earlier that offered a more optimistic take on alien visitation.
+When it opened, it was competing against the critically and commercially successful E.T. the Extra-Terrestrial ($619 million), a family-friendly film released two weeks earlier that offered a more optimistic view of alien visitation.
 Carpenter described it as the complete opposite of his film.
 The Thing opened on the same day as the science fiction film Blade Runner, which debuted as the number two film that weekend with a take of $6.1 million and went on to earn $33.8 million.
 It was also regarded as a critical and commercial failure at the time.
 Others blamed an oversaturation of science fiction and fantasy films released that year, including Conan the Barbarian ($130 million), Poltergeist ($121.7 million), Star Trek II: The Wrath of Khan ($97 million), Mad Max 2 ($34.5 million), and Tron ($33 million).
 Some analysts blamed Universal's poor marketing, which did not compete with the deluge of promotion for prominent films released that summer.
 Another factor was the R rating it was given, restricting the audience to those over the age of 17 unless accompanied by an adult.
 In contrast, Poltergeist, another horror film, received a PG rating, allowing families and younger children to view it.

 The impact on Carpenter was immediate – he lost the job of directing the 1984 science fiction horror film Firestarter because of The Thing's poor performance.
 His previous success had gained him a multiple-film contract at Universal, but the studio opted to buy him out of it instead.
 He continued making films afterward but lost confidence, and did not openly talk about The Thing's failure until a 1985 interview with Starlog, where he said, "I was called 'a pornographer of violence' ...
 I had no idea it would be received that way ...
 The Thing was just too strong for that time.
 I knew it was going to be strong, but I didn't think it would be too strong ...
 I didn't take the public's taste into consideration."
 Shortly after its release, Wilbur Stark sued Universal for $43 million for "slander, breach of contract, fraud and deceit", alleging he incurred a financial loss by Universal failing to credit him properly in its marketing and by showing his name during the end credits, a less prestigious position.
 Stark also said that he "contributed greatly to the [screenplay]".
 David Foster responded that Stark was not involved with the film's production in any way, and received proper credit in all materials.
 Stark later sued for a further $15 million over Foster's comments.
 The outcome of the lawsuits is unknown.